WordPress Pay Per Post Plugin (CMPPP) - Settings - Choosing How To Charge Users (By Post, By Group)

 Settings

-Navigate to the Admin Dashboard → CM Pay Per Posts Pro → Settings.
+Navigate to Admin Dashboard → CM Pay Per Posts Pro → Settings.

 Navigation to the plugin settings - WordPress Paywall Plugin